DRAPER PARK MIDDLE SCHOOL STUDENT CODE OF CONDUCT 2020-2021

 CITIZENSHIP – Please see attached rubric.

 DISRESPECT AND INSUBORDINATION – The refusal to follow a reasonable directive by a teacher, administrator, and/or other school personnel is considered insubordination and is prohibited.
-This behavior is grounds for a referral and/or suspension.
+This behavior is grounds for an office referral or suspension.

 DRESS AND GROOMING STANDARDS – Students are expected to maintain the dress and grooming standards as established by Canyons School District Board of Education policy.
 POLICY—JIC— STUDENT CONDUCT AND DRESS – http://policy.canyonsdistrict.org

-EMERGENCY PROCEDURES – You will be instructed by your teachers regarding emergency procedures and evacuation plans.
-Students are required to follow the outlined procedures when we have a drill or the emergency alarm is sounded.
+EMERGENCY PROCEDURES – Students will be instructed by their teachers regarding emergency procedures and evacuation plans.
+Students are required to follow the outlined procedures when the school has a drill or the emergency alarm is sounded.

 FEE WAIVERS – Fee waiver forms are provided on-line and in the Main Office.
 Whether on a fee waiver or not, everyone has the opportunity to participate in class and school sponsored activities.